-Computer usage has increased by more than 1,000% over the last two decades and shows no sign of slowing down.1 This has made data protection essential, and in a world where digital access is a must, time lost from a system crash can have catastrophic consequences for business processes.
+Computer usage has increased by more than 1,000% over the last two decades and shows no sign of slowing down.
+This surge in digital reliance has made data protection essential.
+In a world where digital access is critical, time lost from a system crash can have catastrophic consequences for business processes, underscoring the importance of an effective disaster recovery process.

 Schedule Your Free Cloud Backup Consultation

 A disaster recovery plan, or DRP, is a formal document created by an organisation that details how to respond to various types of disasters.
 This will typically include things like power outages, cyber-attacks, including ransomware, and a range of other disruptive events.
 The best DRPs go beyond simply restoring data that has been lost.
-Good plans aim for quick restorations to key systems like:- Hardware infrastructure
+Good plans aim for quick restorations to key systems like:

 - Software applications that may have been damaged